-I am a post-doctoral researcher at Chapman University and instructor in Digital Humanities at UCLA.
-My work focuses on the social and political implications of technological practices and cultures, particularly those that improve organizational capacities, community well-being, and government responsiveness.
+I am a post-doctoral researcher in the communication department at Chapman University and instructor in Digital Humanities at UCLA.
+My work broadly considers the social and political implications of technological practices and cultures, particularly those that improve organizational capacities, community well-being, and government responsiveness.
 To research these topics I employ quantitative (surveys, trace data analysis) and qualitative (ethnography, interviews) methodologies, often in combination (“mixed methods”).
 Theoretically my work is situated in communication, and also draws from sociology, science and technology studies (STS), cultural studies, and political science.
 My research has been published in journals such as New Media & Society; the International Journal of Communication; Social Media + Society, and Big Data + Society.
 This work falls in two areas:

-I also research how mobile media and social media media alter the form and function of everyday communication.
-My dissertation used quantitative and qualitative methodologies to explore how mobile practices enabled social cohesion and visual communication in the context of new parents.
+I also research how mobile media and social media media alter the form and function of everyday communication, thereby improving social cohesion.
+My dissertation used quantitative and qualitative methodologies to explore how mobile practices improved feelings of connectedness, particularly through media production, in the context of new parents.
 This theme extended from my MA thesis, which explored young adult dependency with social network sites (SNSs).
 This body of work draws from literature in sociology, computer-mediated communication (CMC), media ecologies, and affordances.
 Articles from my dissertation have been published in the International Journal of Communication and Social Media + Society.

 I received my BA in computer science and fine art with honors from Brandeis University.
 After graduation I worked as a software developer and project manager, periodically penning articles on technology and music.
 At University of Central Florida I majored in communication and taught in the Digital Media department while moonlighting as reseller of vinyl records.
 My thesis examined habitual use of social network sites among youth groups.
 This work brought me to California, where I was a research assistant to danah boyd and assistant director of the Annenberg Program on Online Communities.
 In 2009 I entered the Ph.D program at the Annenberg School for Communication & Journalism at the University of Southern California, completing in May 2015.
 During this time I worked closely with François Bar on community-led design and Henry Jenkins on civic engagement in his Civic Paths group.
 During this time I was also a member of research groups including Metamorphosis, the Annenberg Innovation lab, and Civic Tech USC.
 In my spare time I work on my garden, spend time with my daughter, and explore Los Angeles’ diverse communities.